 A Forest Therapy Walk is a 2.5 to 3 hour walk lead by a trained guide who “Opens the Door” for the participants to experience the Forest and deeply connect.
 The Forest is the therapist.
 Forest Therapy Walks are about slowing down and connecting in an intimate and sensory way with the more than human world in a forest/natural setting.
 The guide provides prompts for a fun and easy exploration of one’s own connections with nature allowing individuals to develop their own personal knowing.
 Forest Therapy For Me walks allow for a maximum of 12 participants and do not include children or pets.
 Ages late teen to 100, no experience needed, no special physical abilities involved.
 CLICK HERE FOR HEALTH AND WAIVER FORMS.
 Walks can be custom designed for your personal or professional group and there are walks for the general public.
 Costs vary according to location/venue of walk.
 (See Upcoming Events)

-This is an opportunity to access the therapeutic support of nature/the forest in a way that is designed for a solo experience.
-This experience begins with a half hour meet and greet session with Maggie two weeks prior to the personalized walk.
+This is an opportunity to access the therapeutic support of nature/the forest in a way that is designed for you and 3 of your friends.
+Maggie will meet with you via zoom to discuss where and when the walk will be and if there are any special wants or needs.
+Maggie then goes to the land and scouts the walk and works in conjunction with the land to create invitations to experience.
 The personalized walk will then be a two-hour experience with the Forest as the Therapist and Maggie as the Guide.
-In total, Maggie spends 2.5 hours with you and 1 hour prepping the walk.
+In total, Maggie spends 2.5 hours with you and 1.5 hours prepping the walk.

 Introduction to Forest Therapy